gustavostuff/rucopie/README.md

 # RucoPie

-## :warning: This is in early stages, not really usable.
+## :warning: This is in early development stages

 RucoPie aims to be an easy to use alternative to systems like [RetroPie](https://retropie.org.uk/), [Lakka](https://www.lakka.tv/) or [Recalbox](https://www.recalbox.com/).
 It targets Raspberry Pi 3 and 4 devices to be used via HDMI.